zuozhenggh/learning-library/data-management-library/mysql/mysqlse-bootcamp/mysql-enterprise/install-shell/install-shell.md

 ## Introduction

+2d) MySQL Shell: the new client
-Execute MySQL Shell and explore the interface: help settings test an extension: reporting command mode
+Objective: Execute MySQL Shell and explore the interface:
+•	help
+•	settings
+•	test an extension: reporting
+•	command mode

+Server: serverB

 Estimated Time: -- minutes

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Install MySQL Shell